American Dreams and the Big Screen

 EMC teams with Glazer Institute for screening of The Last Survivor

-The Center for Entertainment, Media, and Culture joined with Pepperdine's new Glazer Institute for Jewish Studies to host a screening of the award-winning documentary, The Last Survivor.
+The Institute for Entertainment, Media, and Culture joined with Pepperdine's new Glazer Institute for Jewish Studies to host a screening of the award-winning documentary, The Last Survivor.
 It skillfully weaves four stories of genocide, finding common ground in survivors of The Holocaust, Rwanda, Darfur, and the Congo.
 Directors Michael Pertnoy and Michael Kleiman were on hand to answering questions following the screening.
 The panel discussion was co-hosted by Dr. Rebecca Golbert and Dr. Craig Detweiler.
 Find out more about this important doc, The Last Survivor here.

-Global warming doc COOL IT previews at Pepperdine before national release
+Global warming doc Cool It previews at Pepperdine before national release

 Pepperdine hosted an exclusive preview of the global warming documentary, Cool It, on October 25th.
 Cool It, directed by Sundance Award winner, Ondi Timoner, premiered at the 2010 Toronto Film Festival.
 It follows environmentalist Bjorn Lomberg, founder of the Copenhagen Consensus, as he seeks alternative solutions to pressing issues of AIDS, malaria, and malnutrition.
 Producer Terry Botwick and Professor Chris Doran answered questions following the screening.
 Cool It was named to the LA Times list of the Most Overlooked films of 2010.